 Other leaders have recognized as much.
 From Denmark to the Netherlands to the United Kingdom, center-right governments in countries around Germany have tightened their immigration laws and rejected non-judgemental multiculturalism as a policy in favor of a more forceful defense of liberal Western values.

-Even the left-wing government in Sweden, which has long been the European country most welcoming of immigrants, now says it was “naive” to think it could successfully integrate hundreds of thousands of people from an alien culture.
+Even the left-wing government of Sweden, the European country that has long been the most welcoming to immigrants, argues it was “naive” to think it could successfully integrate hundreds of thousands of people from other cultures.

-Sexual assault by non-Western immigrants and their descendants is so pervasive in the Nordic country that right-wing commentators have taken to calling Malmö, the city with the largest Muslim minority, the “rape capital” of Europe.
-Figures from the Swedish National Council for Crime Prevention show that nearly 78 percent of rape suspects are of non-Western immigrant origin, even though they only make up 8 percent of the population.
+Sexual assault by non-Western immigrants and their descendants is so pervasive in Sweden that right-wing commentators have dubbed Malmö, the city with the largest Muslim minority, the “rape capital” of Europe.
+Figures from the Swedish National Council for Crime Prevention show that nearly 78 percent of rape suspects are of non-Western origin, even though non-Westerners only comprise 8 percent of the Swedish population.